Shipping Guide

 Packaging Tips for Candles

-Fill every gap in the box with crumpled paper or packing peanuts — candles should not shift at all when shaken
+Fill every gap in the box with crumpled paper or packing peanuts.
+Candles should not shift at all when you shake the sealed box.

-A standard 8oz candle jar weighs about 12-16oz with packaging — plan for 1 lb when estimating shipping costs
+A standard 8oz candle jar weighs about 12-16oz with packaging, so plan for 1 lb when estimating cost and avoid surprise weight-tier jumps.

 Pro Tips

-• During summer months (June-September), upgrade to Priority Mail to reduce transit time and minimize heat exposure in trucks.
+• During summer months (June-September), upgrade to Priority Mail to cut transit time and minimize heat exposure in trucks.

-• Wrap candle lids separately and secure them with tape to prevent them from popping off and damaging the wax surface.
+• Wrap candle lids separately and tape them down so they cannot pop off and gouge the wax surface in transit.

-• For multi-candle shipments, separate each candle with cardboard dividers to prevent jars from clinking together and cracking.
+• For multi-candle shipments, separate each candle with cardboard dividers so jars cannot clink together and crack.

 Important Considerations